JuliaPluto/codemirror-pluto-setup/README.md

 # How to release and update pluto

+This package is not on NPM, but we use jsdelivr.com to get the source file directly from a git tag.

 1. `yarn run bundle`
 2. Change the `package.json` patch version number +1
 3. git commit etc